Vladislav-Jovanov/Mayfly_Atlas_Scientific_data_logger/README.md

 ```
 // Data Header
-#define   DATA_HEADER Sampling Feature UUID: v[sampling feature UUID],,,\r\nSensor Name:,Maxim_DS18B20,EnviroDIY_Mayfly Data Logger,EnviroDIY_Mayfly Data Logger\r\nVariable Name:,Temperature_C,Battery_Voltage,Board_Temp_C\r\nResult Unit:,degreeCelsius,volt,degreeCelsius\r\nResult UUID:,[variable 1 UUID],[variable 1 UUID],[variable 1 UUID]\r\nDate and Time in UTC-5,Temperature,Battery voltage,Temperature
+#define   DATA_HEADER Sampling Feature UUID: [sampling feature UUID],,,\r\nSensor Name:,Maxim_DS18B20,EnviroDIY_Mayfly Data Logger,EnviroDIY_Mayfly Data Logger\r\nVariable Name:,Temperature_C,Battery_Voltage,Board_Temp_C\r\nResult Unit:,degreeCelsius,volt,degreeCelsius\r\nResult UUID:,[variable 1 UUID],[variable 1 UUID],[variable 1 UUID]\r\nDate and Time in UTC-5,Temperature,Battery voltage,Temperature
 ```

 This data header provides you with a template for formatting your data to be usable with MonitorMyWatershed.
-You will need to replace the entries between the braces `[ ]` with the values that your are given with your sensor setup.
+You will need to replace the entries between (and including) the braces `[ ]` with the values that your are given with your sensor setup.

 Go to your site on MonitorMyWatershed.org.
 At the top, next to the map, you will find the `Sampling Feature UUID`.
 Paste this code into your data header.